gauravpatil123/INFO-656-Final/README.md

 **Note**</br>
 *Other Files & Directories*: All other files and directories including python scripts & jupyter notebooks are from the InST<sup>[1]</sup> project.<br>
-The scripts & notebooks from InST project are modified and chnage to work on Mac M1 Computer.
+The scripts & notebooks from InST project are modified and changed to work on Mac M1 Computer.

 **Sources**</br>
 [1] Yuxin Zhang et.al.
 (2023).
 Inversion-Based Style Transfer with Diffusion Models (InST).
 GitHub. https://github.com/zyxElsa/InST/tree/main